7 Ways Community Leadership Differs from Traditional Leadership

-- Community leaders recognize the importance of carving out time to build Community; they do not leave it to chance.
+- Community leaders recognize the importance of carving out time to build a Community; they do not leave it to chance.

 - Community leaders lead from behind the scenes, not from behind the podium; they empower the members to take responsibility for the health of the Community, creating a decentralized group of all leaders.